-In Los Angeles County, vacancy increased quarter-over-quarter and average asking lease rates increased slightly quarter-over-quarter.
-Occupancy generally remains at high levels and new development is limited by a lack of land availability and an increase in land and development costs.
+In Los Angeles County, vacancy increased quarter-over-quarter to 4.7% and average asking lease rates declined quarter-over-quarter.
+New development is limited by a lack of land availability and an increase in land and development costs.

-In Orange County, average asking lease rates decreased quarter-over-quarter and vacancy increased quarter-over-quarter while still remaining at low vacancy levels.
+In Orange County, average asking lease rates decreased quarter-over-quarter and vacancy increased quarter-over-quarter to 4.1%.
 Market conditions are expected to be favorable over the long-term due to steady demand and the continued low availability of industrial product in this region.

-In the Inland Empire West, which contains infill markets in which we operate, vacancy increased quarter-over-quarter, primarily due to excess new construction supply in larger unit size ranges, and average taking lease rates in the market decreased quarter-over-quarter.
+In the Inland Empire West, which contains infill markets in which we operate, vacancy increased quarter-over-quarter to 4.8% and average taking lease rates in the market decreased quarter-over-quarter.
 We generally do not focus on properties located within the non-infill Inland Empire East sub-market where available land and the development and construction pipeline for new supply is substantial.

-In San Diego, vacancy increased quarter-over-quarter and average asking lease rates increased quarter-over-quarter.
+In San Diego, vacancy decreased quarter-over-quarter and average asking lease rates increased quarter-over-quarter.

-In Ventura County, vacancy increased quarter-over-quarter and average asking lease rates increased quarter-over-quarter.
+In Ventura County, vacancy was flat quarter-over-quarter and average asking lease rates declined quarter-over-quarter.